PRICES AND FEATURES OF DENTAL CROWNS

 Crown prices depend on several factors:

-- The crown material (metal-ceramic, zirconia, Emax).
+- The crown material (porcelain fused to metal, zirconia, Emax).

 - The dentist’s reputation.

 - The location of the lab producing the crown.

 Listed below are the average prices of dental crowns in various European countries

 - Porcelain fused to metal dental crown price in the UK: from 450 £ to 600 £